 #Bottom Line

 “No SIM Restrictions” is the best status your iPhone can have.
 It means you’re free to use any carrier, any SIM card, anywhere in the world.
 If your phone shows “SIM Locked” instead, contact your carrier once you’ve paid off the device.
 The unlock process typically takes 2-5 business days.
-For TracFone devices specifically, we have a dedicated guide on how to perform a TracFone unlock.
+For TracFone devices specifically, we’ve got a dedicated guide on how to perform a TracFone unlock.

 #Frequently Asked Questions